 Residual Resistance Prediction

-The resistance towing tests, performed with the seventeen models, give us the residual resistance coefficient as function of the Froude number, Cr=f (Fn) .We collected these results in 5th degree polynomial equations, to interpolate the Cr for any desired speed.
+The resistance towing tests, performed with the seventeen models, give us the residual resistance coefficient as function of the Froude number, CR=f (FR) .We collected these results in 5th degree polynomial equations, to interpolate the CR for any desired speed.
 The polynomial equations are here shown in Table 3:

 Table 3.
-The residual resistance coefficient Crˑ103 as function of Froude number
+The residual resistance coefficient CRˑ103 as function of Froude number